Living on the edge: Phase transitions in convex programs with random data: Intrinsic volumes concentrate at the statistical dimension

-The main technical result in this paper describes a deep new property of conic intrinsic volumes.
-The intrinsic volumes of a cone concentrate near the statistical dimension of the cone on a scale determined by the statistical dimension.
+The main technical result in this paper describes a new property of conic intrinsic volumes: The intrinsic volumes of a closed convex cone concentrate near the statistical dimension of the cone on a scale determined by the statistical dimension.
+This phenomenon is depicted in Figure~\ref{fig:int-vol-conc}.

 \begin{theorem}[Concentration of intrinsic volumes] Let $C$ be a closed convex cone.
 Define the transition width

 and introduce the function

 Then